jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Note that the ORCA .mkl file has a defect: it does not contain ECP/PP information.
 Therefore, if you did not use ECP in your ORCA calculations, there would be no problem.
 But in case you used ECP, there would be no ECP data in the generated .gjf file (you must add them manually).

 ## 4.5.33 orb2fch
 Transfer MOs from (Open)Molcas `*Orb` file (e.g. .ScfOrb, .RasOrb.1, .UnaOrb, .UhfOrb, etc) to Gaussian .fch(k) file.
-A .fch(k) file must be provided by the user, in which the geometry and basis set data are available.
-Five examples are shown and explained below
+5 examples are shown and explained below

 (1) `orb2fch a.ScfOrb a.fch`
 This is used for transferring RHF orbitals.